inductiva/inductiva/docs/simulators/Reef3D.md

 Once the script finishes, and you see the summary of the task, you can download the resulting files.
 Observe in the summary above that quite some data was
-produced: 35751 files for a total of 7.51 GB after uncompressed.
+produced: 35751 files for a total of 7.51 GB before compression.

 You can download the (zipped) data by creating a simple script such as this:
 ```python